Pi (film): Plot

 Unemployed number theorist Max Cohen, who lives in a drab apartment in Chinatown, Manhattan, believes everything in nature can be understood through numbers.
-He suffers from cluster headaches, extreme paranoia, hallucinations, and schizoid personality disorder.
+He suffers from cluster headaches, extreme paranoia, hallucinations, and social anxiety disorder.
 His only social interactions are with his mathematics mentor, Sol Robeson (now disabled from a stroke), and those who live in his building: Jenna, a little girl fascinated by his ability to perform complex calculations, and Devi, a young woman living next door who sometimes speaks with him.

 Max tries to program his computer, named Euclid, to make stock predictions.
 Euclid malfunctions, printing out a seemingly random 216-digit number, as well as a single stock pick at one-tenth its current value, then crashes.
 Disgusted, Max throws away the printout.
 The next morning, he learns that Euclid's pick was accurate but cannot find the printout.
 When Max mentions the number, Sol becomes unnerved and asks if it contained 216 digits.
 He reveals that he came across the same number years ago and urges Max to take a break from his work.

 Max meets Lenny Meyer, a Hasidic Jew who does mathematical research on the Torah.
 Lenny demonstrates some simple Gematria, the correspondence of the Hebrew alphabet to numbers, and explains that some people believe the Torah is a string of numbers forming a code sent by God.
 Intrigued, Max notes that some of the concepts parallel other mathematical concepts, such as the Fibonacci sequence.
 Agents of a Wall Street firm approach Max.
 One of them, Marcy Dawson, offers him a classified computer chip called "Ming Mecca" in exchange for the results of his work.